 The rugged cliffs of the Basque coast

-The drive from Bilbao to the seaside holiday retreat of San Sebastian is a stunner.
-In a little over an hour, you'll pass through the Cantabrian Mountains before emerging along the wild Atlantic coast until you reach San Sebastian.
+The drive from Bilbao to the seaside holiday retreat of San Sebastián is a stunner, stretching along the wild Atlantic coast.
 Along the way, you'll wind around coastal cliffs and pass charming little fishing villages that perfectly encapsulate the soul of Spanish Basque Country.
 Feel free to stop for lunch in any one of them for an unforgettable plate of Basque seafood.

 History and art buffs might also want to stop along the way in the pastoral mountain town of Guernica.
 Once a Republican stronghold during the Spanish Civil War, it was nearly destroyed by a Nazi air raid in 1937.
 This event spurred Pablo Picasso to drop everything he was doing and paint his anti-war masterpiece, Guernica, which perfectly encapsulates the suffering caused by war.